 4A.
 Youth cautions and youth conditional cautions

-74. Where a youth caution or a youth conditional caution is administered, the details should be fully explained to the child or young person in the presence of the appropriate adult, and the YOT should be informed.38
+74. Where a youth caution or a youth conditional caution is administered, the details should be fully explained to the child in the presence of the appropriate adult, and the YOT should be informed.45

 4B.
 Bail and remand